garfix/nli-go/doc/remarks.md

 Interaction #34

-    Put the blue pyramid on the block in the box.
+    H: Put the blue pyramid on the block in the box.
+    C: OK

 The sentence succeeds immediately.
 But the catch is that the system doesn't regard the sentence as ambiguous, yet.